Tap to get financing

 Borrowers Can Get Better HUD 223(f) loan terms FOR Affordable HOUSING

-Borrowers with market rate properties are permitted a maximum 85% LTV (loan-to-value) ratio under the HUD 223(f) loan program.
-In comparison, borrowers can qualify loan with an LTV of up to 87% if their property is considered affordable housing.
-However, Rental Assistance Demonstration (RAD) properties, in which the owner signs a project-based Section 8 contract to limit rents and receive government reimbursement, can qualify for an even higher 90% LTV.
-Rental assistance and affordable properties also have lower minimum DSCR requirements (1.11x and 1.15x respectively) in comparison to market rate properties, which have a 1.18x minimum DSCR requirement.
+Borrowers with market rate properties are permitted a maximum 87% LTV (loan-to-value) ratio under the HUD 223(f) loan program.
+In comparison, borrowers can qualify loan with an LTV of up to 90% if their property is considered affordable housing.
+Rental assistance and affordable properties also have lower minimum DSCR requirements (1.11x) in comparison to market rate properties, which have a 1.15x minimum DSCR requirement.

 How Investors Can Determine Affordable Rent Rates